Azure

 1. You will be prompted for the App Key on standard input.
 If necessary, you can generate a new key: az ad sp credential reset --name $APP_ID

-Secret values of either the SSH public key or password are stored in the Azure key vault specified by the parameter --default-key-vault, in which the stored secret names are called “VMPassword” and “VMSshPublicKey”, separately.
+2. SSH public key will be used to provision VM scale set by default.
+If you prefer to use password, change the flag for this as so: useSshPublicKey: false.
+Secret values of either the SSH public key or password are stored in the Azure key vault specified by the property defaultKeyVault, in which the stored secret names are called “VMPassword” and “VMSshPublicKey”, separately.

 3. The Azure regions used by default are “eastus” and “westus”.
-If you would like to add custom regions, add the parameter
+If you would like to add custom regions, adjust the property

 Advanced account settings